pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 current state of the genealogical software industry.

 First, kudos to FamilySearch for organizing RootsTech.
 Their efforts are making a difference.
-A lot more dialog going on between users and developers now than in the past.
+A lot more dialog is going on between users and developers now than in the past.

 However, there is more than one type of user.